The City of Glendale has launched City-Wide Organics Recycling!

 What happens to the food waste?

-Glendale’s organic waste will go from the transfer station to Puente Hills MRF in City of Industry, where it will be turned into biogas.
-Here is a video that shows the process after the bags are ripped open and the food waste is being processed.
+Glendale Integrated Waste hauled organic waste will go from the transfer station to Puente Hills MRF in City of Industry, where it will be turned into biogas, with some residual output as fertilizer/compost.
+The embedded video shows the process after the bags are ripped open and the food waste is being processed.

 What about reducing food waste?